HumanCellAtlas/data-store-monitor/README.md

 Stage configuration files are stored in the (deployments)[deployments] directory.
 This includes a config file for the HCA tool, as well as the location to save the `gcp_credentials.json` for the applicable service account.
-To deploy a different stage, perform:
+To work a different stage, perform:
 ``` export DEPLOYMENT={STAGE} && source environment```

 ## Secrets: